-- 6. (5 points) A computer at Acme Company used as a compute server (i.e., to run non-interactive jobs) is observed to be running slowly (turnaround times longer than expected).
+- 4. (5 points) A computer at Acme Company used as a compute server (i.e., to run noninteractive jobs) is observed to be running slowly (turnaround times longer than expected).
 The system uses demand paging, and there is a separate disk used exclusively for paging.
 The sysadmins are puzzled by the poor performance, so they decide to monitor the system.
 It is discovered that the CPU is in use about 20% of the time, the paging disk is in use about 98% of the time, and other disks are in use about 5% of the time.
-For each of the following, say whether it would be likely to increase CPU utilization and why.
+For each of the following, say whether it would be likely to increase CPU utilization (i.e., the percentage of time the CPU is in use) and why.

 - (a) Installing a faster CPU.

 - (b) Installing a larger paging disk.

 - (c) Increasing the number of processes (degree of multiprogramming).

 - (d) Decreasing the number of processes (degree of multiprogramming).

 - (e) Installing more main memory.

 - (f) Installing a faster paging disk.